BR Engineering BR01: 2015

 In 2015 SMP originally planned a full-season program in the European Le Mans Series.
 After missing the first round, in which the team ran the Oreca 03, the car with its livery was unveiled at Imola.
 SMP Racing entered a pair of BR01s at the 24 Hours of Le Mans and a single prototype at the 6 Hours of Bahrain.

 2016

 SMP Racing entered the 2016 24 Hours of Daytona, ahead of their planned 2-car assault on the 2016 FIA World Endurance Championship season in 2016.
 Mikhail Aleshin took pole position in a wet qualifying session however the car fell back during the race, eventually finishing 38th overall.

 2021

 Four of the BR 01s are being raced in the Masters Endurance Legends.
 The car has claimed six class wins in the G2/P2 class so far, as of 13 June, as well as six overall podiums finishes.

+Competition History

+Complete European Le Mans Series results

+(key) Races in bold indicates pole position.
+Races in italics indicates fastest lap.

+Complete World Endurance Championship results

+(key) Races in bold indicates pole position.
+Races in italics indicates fastest lap.

+Complete IMSA SportsCar Championship results

+(key) Races in bold indicates pole position.
+Races in italics indicates fastest lap. (key) Races in bold indicates pole position.
+Races in italics indicates fastest lap.